-In accordance with SFAS No. 123-R, beginning on April 1, 2006, we adjust share-based compensation on a quarterly basis for changes to the estimate of expected award forfeitures based on actual forfeiture experience.
+In accordance with SFAS No. 123-R, we adjust share-based compensation on a quarterly basis for changes to the estimate of expected award forfeitures based on actual forfeiture experience.
 The effect, if any, of adjusting the forfeiture rate for all expense amortization is recognized in the period the forfeiture estimate is changed.
-The effect of forfeiture adjustments for the three month period ended September 30, 2008 was insignificant.
+The effect of forfeiture adjustments for the three month